 The county realized the need for GIS and implemented a simple conversion of their existing tax maps.
 As needs and demands increased, GIS Coordinator Scott Zubek and Assistant Chief Assessor Joshua Zeyn realized that the existing GIS would not hold up to their rigorous needs for accurate maps and reliable information.
 Accurate maps and reliable information would be needed to support the implementation of a new computerized mass appraisal system (CAMA).
 Meanwhile, they also needed to support the demand placed on county resources due to the Marcellus Shale boom.

 - Sidwell used original source documents and delivered the data in the latest version of the Esri Parcel Fabric.

 - The county could visualize what their data could look like, specifically parcel data verified against the CAMA database.

 - Sidwell greatly improved data accuracy by utilizing the original source documents.
-When completed, it was discovered that in certain instances houses/lots was associated to the wrong parcel and as a result, incorrectly up for delinquent sale.
+When completed, it was discovered that in certain instances houses/lots were associated with the wrong parcel.
+As a result, these houses/lots were incorrectly up for delinquent sale.